 - Share information on new technologies which can facilitate the process of preparing nourishing meals.

 These workshops are run by Age Concern Hamilton.

 Senior Chef Cooking Classes for Older Adults

 Each session is three hours long, and run once a week, usually starting at 10am.
-There are usually eight to ten people in a class.
+There are usually twelve people in a class.

 Each weekly class includes:

 - Nutrition education, for example, eating well for older people, menu planning, budgeting, shopping tips.

 - Preparing and cooking a meal in pairs.